Call us 24/7! (203) 348-7571

 FAQ

 The staff in our Stamford, CT, office has compiled a list of the most frequently asked questions from our patients.
-If these FAQs don’t answer your question, call Dr. Gallois and Dr. Mathew Rhee Orthodontics at 203-348-7571 today.
+If these FAQs don’t answer your question, call Rhee Orthodontics at 203-348-7571 today.

 What should I expect during my first visit?